metgay/checkme/README.md

 𓎟𓎟 if this github is attached, youre fine to ask for front<br>
 or really, ever, but sometimes i may not share that<br>
-be patient if i do, or even dont. lots of my headmates have a lot of trouble unmasking or talking, and so do i
+be patient if i do, or even dont. lots of my headmates have<br>
+a lot of trouble unmasking or talking, and so do i